Internet Accuracy ProjectInternet Accuracy Project

 Biographical fast facts

-Full or original name at birth: Marjorie Johnson
+Full, original or maiden name at birth: Marjorie Johnson

 Date and place of birth: July 16, 1920, Los Angeles, California, U.S.A.